metablaster/WindowsFirewallRuleset/README.md

 There are 2 ways to manage your rules:

 1. Using Local Group Policy, this method gives you basic freedom on what you can do with project rules, such as disabling them or changing some attributes and adding new rules.
-For more information see [Manage GPO Firewall](Readme/ManageGPOFirewall.md)
+For more information see:\
+[Manage GPO Firewall](Readme/ManageGPOFirewall.md)
 1. Editing PowerShell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.